Common Vision Unites Partners

 On December 7, 2007, the Thurston Regional Planning Council adopted the Thurston Regional Trails Plan (PDF).
 This plan offers a vision for a region-wide trail network that connects people with places not just within Thurston County, but also looks beyond its borders for potential connections with neighboring counties.
 The plan is foremost a trail systems blueprint.
 It illustrates through maps and user-friendly narratives how multiple trails can connect.

 The plan invites all local governments, tribes, federal and state agencies, advocates, and public and private stakeholders to share a role in developing this trail network.
 The plan offers guidelines and recommendations to serve all of Thurston County and its cities, towns, and communities.
 Collaboration is essential to connect the planned, proposed, and potential trail corridors identified in the plan.

-The plan’s proposed trail network consists of 29 trail segments totaling 145 miles.
-Fifty-seven miles are currently open to the public.
+The plan’s proposed trail network consists of 29 trail segments totaling 145 miles with 57 miles currently open to the public.
 Some planned segments will be constructed in the near future.
 The remaining proposed and potential segments are not unattainable, just unexplored.